 BETWEEN BIOACOUSTICS AND MUSIC

-by Matija Gogala, Natural History Museum of Slovenia, Ljubljana
+by Matija Gogala, Slovenian Museum of Natural History, Ljubljana

-Paper with this title will appear in the slovenian journal Muzikoloski zbornik, 33 (1997): 5-21, published in Ljubljana, Slovenia
+Paper with this title was published in the slovenian journal Muzikološki zbornik 33 (1997): 5-21, Ljubljana, Slovenia

 The Summary of the paper is available here.